-The coronavirus pandemic has a large impact on our lives and our societies — but what is the impact and consequences for labour markets and the collection of labour statistics?
+The coronavirus pandemic had a large impact on our lives and our societies — but what is the impact and consequences for labour markets and the collection of labour statistics?

 The restrictions necessary to combat COVID-19 pose a huge obstacle to data collection operations, precisely when there is a massive increase in demand for information.
-We reached out to national data producers to understand the impacts of the pandemic on their statistical operations particularly in the domain of labour statistics.
+The ILO reached out to national data producers to understand the impacts of the pandemic on their statistical operations particularly in the domain of labour statistics.
+Last update: May 2020

 The most immediate impact of the pandemic on LFS data collection for most countries is the suspension of face-to-face interviewing.
 This note provides guidance to countries on the range of options available and challenges to deal with in order to change their data collection approach and maintain continuity in data availability.